ba2sik/ba2sik/README.md

 ### Hello there 👋

-I'm Ron, A Full-Stack Developer by day ☀️ and a Meme Creator by night 🌙
+I'm Ron, a full-stack developer by day 💻 and a problem solver by night 🚀.

 ### Languages
 ![JavaScript](https://img.shields.io/badge/-JavaScript-000?&logo=JavaScript)